 We need to keep our gut flora happy and healthy, this, in turn, supports our immune system.
 Sources of probiotics include fermented dairy foods such as yogurt and kefir, and aged cheeses, as well as fermented foods such as kimchi, sauerkraut, miso, tempeh, and sourdough bread.
 Sources of prebiotics include whole grains, bananas, onions, garlic, leeks, asparagus, artichokes and beans.

-So while we all have our guilty pleasures (chocolate chess pie, anyone?), we can still do our parts in taking care of what goes into our bodies so that we can stay healthy and strong during this current health crisis and also during your postoperative recovery period.
+So while we all have our guilty pleasures (chocolate cheese pie, anyone?), we can still do our parts in taking care of what goes into our bodies so that we can stay healthy and strong during this current health crisis and also during the postoperative recovery period.